graphops/launchpad-namespaces/CONTRIBUTING.md

 ### CUE

-Namespaces schemas are written in cue-lang and you will need this
+Namespaces schemas are written in cue-lang and you will need this tool.

 After having taken care of satisfying the previous requirements in an appropriate way in your OS, your next step should be to clone this repository and initialize yarn packages with